Mets' Díaz hurts knee as Puerto Rico tops Dominicans in WBC

 Díaz’s brother, Cincinnati pitcher Alexis Díaz, was also crying as Edwin was taken away.
 Mets teammate and Puerto Rico shortstop Francisco Lindor stood nearby with his hands on his head.

-Christian Vázquez homered in a four-run third inning as Puerto Rico advanced to the WBC quarterfinals to face the winner of Pool C on Saturday in Miami.
+Christian Vázquez homered in a four-run third inning as Puerto Rico advanced to the WBC quarterfinals to face Mexico on Friday in Miami.

 It’s just the second time ever that Dominican Republic didn’t make it past the first round (2009).